Emergent Representations of Program Semantics in Language Models Trained on Programs: Background and setting

 Karel is an educational programming language \citep{pattis1994karel} developed at Stanford in the 1970s, which is still in use in their introductory programming course today \citep{karelreader,stanford_intro_cs}.
-The domain features a robot (named Karel) navigating a grid world with obstacles while leaving and picking up markers.
-Since being introduced by \citet{devlin2017neural}, Karel has been adopted by the program synthesis community as a standard benchmark \citep{bunel2018leveraging,shin2018improving,sun2018neural,chen2019execution,chen2021latent}, in which input-output examples are provided, and the task is to produce a program which maps the inputs to the outputs.
+The domain features a robot (named Karel) navigating a 2D grid world with obstacles while leaving and picking up markers.
+Since being introduced by \citet{devlin2017neural}, Karel has been adopted by the program synthesis community as a standard benchmark \citep{bunel2018leveraging,shin2018improving,sun2018neural,chen2019execution,chen2021latent}, in which input-output examples are provided, and the task is to produce a program which maps each input grid to its corresponding output grid.

 \Cref{fig:task_overview} gives an overview of our domain.
-Each 8x8 grid world contains 4 types of tokens: the robot controlled by the program, which is represented by an arrow indicating the direction the robot currently faces ($\wedge$, $<$, $\vee$, $>$); markers (a space can accumulate up to 10 markers); obstacles (\texttt{\#}); or an empty space.
-We focus on the subset of the language consisting of straight line programs composed from the following 5 operations: \texttt{move} advances the robot by one space in the facing direction if there is not an obstacle ahead (otherwise, the robot does not move); \texttt{turnRight} and \texttt{turnLeft} turn the robot right and left, respectively; \texttt{putMarker} and \texttt{pickMarker} increment and decrement the number of markers on the space occupied by the robot (with no effect if there are 10 and 0 markers), respectively.
-Note that the robot obscures the number of markers on the space it currently occupies, and the obscured markers have no effect on the correctness of a program.
+Each 8x8 grid world contains 4 types of tokens: the robot controlled by the program, which we represent graphically with an arrow in the direction that the robot currently faces (red); markers (blue); obstacles (brown); or an empty space (gray).
+We use a subset of the language consisting of the following 5 operations: \texttt{move} advances the robot by one space in the facing direction if there is not an obstacle ahead (otherwise, the robot does not move); \texttt{turnRight} and \texttt{turnLeft} turn the robot right and left, respectively; \texttt{putMarker} and \texttt{pickMarker} increment and decrement the number of markers on the space occupied by the robot (with no effect if there are 10 and 0 markers), respectively.
+The robot also obscures the number of markers on the space it currently occupies; the obscured markers have no effect on the correctness of the program.
+Note that there is no control flow and all programs consist of straight line programs, so that each operation produces exactly one program state when the program is traced.